upinacho/apidoc/README.md

 ## Usage

-Add the mock code of the api.
+Add the api code in the src folder.
 You can see more information on the official page of apidoc

 ```javascript
 /**